Purdue-CS193/homework-0-khanhnguyenpurdue/index.md

 ## Khanh Nguyen's First CS193 Homework

+Some of my favorite things about CS193:

 -  No extra, final exam.
--  Young intrsuctors with same vibes.
+-  Young intrsuctors with the same vibes as students.
--  Lot of discussions during the lessons.
+-  A lot of discussions during the lessons.
+-  Cute Powerpoint Slides with a lof of fun images.
+-  Fun activities in class.

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.